 Both cucumbers and apples are safe for babies over 6 months, but it is important to prepare them properly.
 Make sure to finely julienne or grate the apples (rather than chop) to reduce choking risk (read more about apples for babies).
 Note that cucumber can cause burping and abdominal discomfort due to cucurbitacin, but removing the skin will minimise the content.

 Dress and store the salad in an airtight container and refrigerate for up to a day.
 The vinegar helps reduce browning of the apple, but note that some varieties may brown quicker than others.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

 Cucumber and Apple Salad

-- Mix the lemon juice and oil together and pour over the cucumber and apple.
+- Mix the vinegar and oil together and pour over the cucumber and apple.

 - Toss to ensure all the noodles are coated.